sifophp/sifoweb/docs/recipes/working-with-modules/index.md

         <!-- REPLACE:LogUserBox -->

-You can comunicate the container controller with the replaced controller adding variables:
+You can communicate the container controller with the replaced controller adding variables:

        <!-- REPLACE:LogUserBox::$var1::$var2 -->